 During your study trip to Senegal, you worked with local craftsmen and women as part of the "DesignUp" project.
 Can you tell us more about that?

 Kastner: The "DesignUp" project provided a perfect platform for cooperation at eye level.
 Together with the craftspeople, I designed three stool models from different plastic waste and old construction steel.
 I think the diversity of the results from different design directions makes the project particularly meaningful.
+The project shows how design and plastic can be harmonized to create sustainable products.
 One of the stools is covered with a mesh made of PE drinking bags, which are lying around in huge masses in Senegal.
 The so-called sachets provide the cheapest source of drinking water in Senegal and something like that has to change.